 - Organization and conduct of 30 workshops among target communities regarding simple energy-saving practices in their homes and businesses (low-cost or no-cost practices) to reduce energy consumption; - Increase in partnerships with ethnic mass media to reach a broader percentage of ethnic audiences.
 The program representatives will appear on radio and television shows popular among or directed toward targeted populations as well as influence the publication of stories or articles about energy efficiency.
-The program will deliver at least a total of 30 appearances on radio and television, published news articles or stories and/or internet posting promoting or discussing energy efficiency and energy savings programs offered by The Gas Company. - Design of follow-up instruments in the different ethnic languages to determine impact of outreach efforts to reduce therm use and institutionalizing energy-saving practices/consciousness; - Use of incentives to encourage positive response to invitations to participate in the various energy saving programs, mail back confirmation brochures and/or followup surveys to gauge impact of outreach and elicit suggestions to strengthen program implementation (e.g., raffles, contests, giveaways, etc.).
+The program will deliver at least a total of 30 appearances on radio and television, published news articles or stories and/or internet posting promoting or discussing energy efficiency and energy savings programs offered by SoCalGas. - Design of follow-up instruments in the different ethnic languages to determine impact of outreach efforts to reduce therm use and institutionalizing energy-saving practices/consciousness; - Use of incentives to encourage positive response to invitations to participate in the various energy saving programs, mail back confirmation brochures and/or follow-up surveys to gauge impact of outreach and elicit suggestions to strengthen program implementation (e.g., raffles, contests, giveaways, etc.). - b) Statement of Problem and program solutions to overcome the problem and outreach efforts due to language and cultural barriers.
+Significant portions of members of these communities are first-generation immigrants and exclusively use ethnic media and their own circle of community organizations and churches as primary means of external communication.